 Kazakhstan's acting President Kassym-Jomart Tokayev meets with Russian President Vladimir Putin.
 Tokayev will be filling the shoes of Nursultan Nazarbayev, who has been not only the sole president of post-Soviet Kazakhstan but also the founder of the modern Kazakh nation.

 (ALEXEI DRUZHININ/TASS via Getty Images)

 Kazakhstan is undergoing the first succession process in its post-Soviet history, one that is likely to begin smoothly but eventually encounter economic, political and foreign policy problems.
-This succession may challenge Kazakhstan's domestic stability and also reverberate in the global power strategies of key external players Russia and China, that are competing for influence in the country.
+This succession may challenge Kazakhstan's domestic stability and also reverberate in the global power strategies of key external players Russia and China, who are competing for influence in the country....